 That changed when I started going to the skating rink.
 Some of my guy friends and Brandi would go skating on the weekends at this roller rink.
 I liked skating and could connect with most of my friends at once, so I went too.
 That’s where I met a girl that become my bff for a few years.

 She was in my grade, and she was good at everything.
-She had a lot of boyfriends and friends.
+Also, she had a lot of boyfriends and friends.
 She was just so unapologetically herself.
-She didn’t care what people thought, and if she did, she didn’t show it.
+I love that she didn’t care what people thought, and if she did, she didn’t show it.
 I thought she was so cool.

 She hung out with a group of people that slowly became my friends too.
 I dated some of the guys, and we all had a good time spending weekends at the skating rink.